 - Have had success with conservative treatment

-- Have allergies to the local anesthetic, x-ray contrast, or medicines being used
+- Have allergies to the local anesthetic, x-ray contrast, or medications being used

-- Have a bleeding disorder or take blood thinning medicine
+- Have a bleeding disorder or take blood thinning medication

 - Have pain that is due to an infection or malignancy